amrlabib/javascript-essentials/classes-objects.md

 In the previous examples we learned how we use object `prototype` to make multiple instances share a specific method, and how this is good interms of performance.

-Now we will see how to make Object inheritance, where we can have a subclass that inherit all properties and methods from a base class.
+Now we will see how to make Object inheritance, where we can have a subclass that inherit all properties and methods from a base class using `prototype`

 #### Example 12.3